Grants to Green

 Eligibility and Application Materials

-To view a recording of the Grants to Green orientation webinar, please click here.
+An online orientation for Implementation was held on Thursday, July 14th.
+To view a recording of the webinar, please click here.

 Grants to Green Assessment: Grant Application Supplement